 During startup, the number of operational phases and their phase relationship is determined by the internal circuitry that monitors the PWM outputs.
-Normally, the ADP3193 operates as a 3-phase PWM controller.
-Connecting the PWM3 pin to VCC programs 2-phase operation.
+Normally, the ADP3198 operates as a 4-phase PWM controller.
+Connecting the PWM4 pin to VCC programs 3-phase operation and connecting the PWM4 and PWM3 pins to VCC programs 2-phase operation.

-Prior to soft start, while EN is low, the PWM3 pin sinks approximately 100 $\mu A.$ An internal comparator checks the voltage on PWM3 vs. a threshold of 3 V. If the pin is tied to VCC, it is above the threshold.
+Prior to soft start, while EN is low, the PWM3 and PWM4 pins sink approximately 100 $\mu A.$ An internal comparator checks each pin's voltage vs. a threshold of 3 V. If the pin is tied to VCC, it is above the threshold.
 Otherwise, an internal current sink pulls the pin to GND, which is below the threshold.
-PWM1 and PWM2 are low during the phase detection interval that occurs during the first three clock cycles of TD2.
-After this time, if PWM3 is not pulled to VCC, the 100 μA current sink is removed, and it functions as normal PWM output.
-If PWM3 is pulled to VCC, the 100 μA current source is removed, and it is put into a high impedance state.
+PWM1 and PWM2 are low during the phase detection interval that occurs during the first four clock cycles of TD2.
+After this time, if the remaining PWM outputs are not pulled to VCC, the 100 μA current sink is removed, and they function as normal PWM outputs.
+If they are pulled to VCC, the 100 μA current source is removed, and the outputs are put into a high impedance state.

-The PWM outputs are logic-level devices intended for driving external gate drivers such as the ADP3120A.
+The PWM outputs are logic-level devices intended for driving external gate drivers such as the ADP3110A.
 Because each phase is monitored independently, operation approaching 100% duty cycle is possible.
 In addition, more than one output can be on at the same time to allow overlapping phases.